reactivemarbles/DynamicData/README.md

 ## Want to know more?
 I could go on endlessly but this is not the place for full documentation.
 I promise this will come but for now I suggest downloading my WPF sample app (links at top of document)  as I intend it to be a 'living document' and I promise it will be continually maintained.

-Also if you following me on Twitter you will find out when new samples or blog posts have been updated.
+Also, if you following me on Twitter you will find out when new samples or blog posts have been updated.

-Additionally if you have read up to here and not pressed star then why not?
+Additionally, if you have read up to here and not pressed star then why not?
 Ha.
 A star may make me be more responsive to any requests or queries.